Oneflow-Inc/libai/docs/source/notes/How_to_implement_huggingface's_weights_in_LiBai.md

-# How to impllement huggingface's weights in LiBai
+# How to use Huggingface's pretrained weights in LiBai
-Because Libai's model structure has undergone rigorous parallel mode derivation, Libai'model structure is more suitable for parallel training.
-In this tutorial, we introduces how to correctly load huggingface's weights with Libai model, let's take BERT as an example.
+LiBai adopts the model structures which are more suitable for parallel training, so they are a little bit different from Huggingface's ones.
+In this tutorial, we introduce how to correctly load Huggingface's pretrained weights with LiBai model, let's take BERT as an example.

 ## LiBai Transformer vs Huggingface Transformer
-You can see the subtle differences in the BERT structure from the following figure (left: LiBai, right: huggingface):
+You can see the subtle differences in the BERT structure from the following figure (left: LiBai, right: Huggingface):
 - Location of layernorm: The location of layernorm is different, but the calculation order is the same.
 - Division mode of query, key and value: Just splice.
-- Libai uses the order of the layer normalization and the residual connections of [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) by default, recent research shows that this structure will eliminate instabilities and bring a lower training loss.
-But LiBai also supports the original BERT architecture mentioned in [Paper](https://arxiv.org/pdf/1810.04805.pdf), just set `apply_residual_post_layernorm=True`.
+- LiBai follows [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) to use the order of the layernorm and the residual connections by default.
+Megatron-LM shows that this structure will eliminate instabilities and bring a lower training loss.
+LiBai can also support the original BERT architecture mentioned in [Paper](https://arxiv.org/pdf/1810.04805.pdf), just set `apply_residual_post_layernorm=True`.
 ![architecture](./assets/architecture.png)

-## QKV slice logic difference
+## Difference of QKV slice logic
-LiBai's QKV calculation logic is difference from huggingface.
+LiBai's QKV calculation logic is different from huggingface.
 ```python
 # LiBai's QKV calculation logic
 query_key_value = query_key_value.view(batch_size, -1, num_heads, 3 * head_size)